Skip to main content

 Do you qualify?

-• Have been laid-off and have not been working or are working a temporary job just to cover costs
+• Laid off and are working a temporary job to cover costs

 • Employment Insurance (EI)